ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 ## Introduction

-In this guide you will find the fastest and easiest way to run ready-to-use CKEditor 5 with minimal effort &ndash; running the editor from [CDN](https://cdn.ckeditor.com/).
-This is the fastest method that lets you set up a running copy of CKEditor 5 in literally seconds.
+In this guide you will find the quickest and easiest way to run ready-to-use CKEditor 5 with minimal effort &ndash; by running the editor from [CDN](https://cdn.ckeditor.com/).
+This is the fastest method that lets you set up a running copy of CKEditor 5 in literally minutes.

 <info-box>
-	Please bear in mind that the CDN solution only offers ready-to-use editor builds, hence it is not possible to add new plugins and the features available in the editor are preset.
+	Please bear in mind that the CDN solution only offers {@link installation/advanced/predefined-builds ready-to-use predefined editor builds}, hence it is not possible to add new plugins and all the features available in the editor are preset.

 	Should you need a more flexible solution, consider using the {@link installation/getting-started/quick-start-other#creating-custom-builds-with-online-builder Online builder} or try {@link installation/getting-started/quick-start-other#building-the-editor-from-source building the editor from source}.
 </info-box>